TamaraChelagat/TamaraChelagat/README.md

 # Hi, I'm Tamara Chelagat 👋

-🚀 *Turning ideas into code that solves real problems.*
+🚀 *Turning ideas into code that solve real problems.*

 ## 👩‍💻 About Me
 I’m a tech enthusiast passionate about exploring **iOS development, AI/ML, and cloud computing**.